IE-bank-team/ie-bank-infrastructure/ResourceModules/docs/wiki/Getting started - Scenario 2 Onboard module library and CI environment.md

 - [3.1 Update default `namePrefix`](#31-update-default-nameprefix)
 - [3.2 Set up CI-environment-specific configuration](#32-set-up-ci-environment-specific-configuration)

-> **Note:** While you can use the browser, we recommend that you clone all files to your local machine and update them using, for example, Visual Studio Code.
+> **Note:** While you can use the browser, we recommend that you cluno all files to your local machine and update them using, for example, Visual Studio Code.

 ## 3.1 Update default `namePrefix`